 They had moved, but a neighbor gave me their address, I showed up at the door, and the mother welcomed me and invited me to stay a few days.
 Typically, having the chance to spend some time in one of the loveliest parts of France, a famous vacation destination with a lake and rivers and beautiful old stone houses, I spent that visit holed up in my room learning how to play a Joseph Spence arrangement — the only local culture I picked up was when the mother came in one day having found fresh donkey meat at the market, and made steak tartare, which apparently is best made from donkey….

 None of which has anything to do with Joseph Spence or “Glory of Love,” but it’s etched in my memory because I had never attempted to learn anything like this off a recording before, and I found that I could actually do it.
 It wasn’t perfect, and I’ve added a lot of Spencifications since that I didn’t get on that first pass, but it was a breakthrough and started me off on one of my favorite musical journeys.

-(For those who want more on my attachment to Spence, I’ve posted my recollections and versions of his “Sloop John B” and “Brownskin Gal,” and have a full page about him and my instructional DVD on his style.
+(For those who want more on my attachment to Spence, I’ve posted my recollections and versions of his “Sloop John B,” “Brownskin Gal,” “Coming In on a Wing and a Prayer,” and a medley of his arrangements of Bahamian hymns, and have a full page about him and my instructional DVD on his style.
 As for “Glory of Love,” it’s been done by dozens of people, but I’m pretty sure I got the lyric from Werner Lammerhirt’s recording, discussed briefly in my post on the German version of “Cocaine Blues.”)